tytydraco/yessleep/out/The_Cabmans_Code__Part_3.md

 It began to crackle with a faint electrical noise.
 Then, a shape started to pull itself out of the screen.
 At first, it was vague, just an indistinct outline, but as it took form, dread washed over me.
 I could feel my breathing increase as I realized, with mounting horror, that it was Cabman.

 There was no mistaking those glowing eyes as he pushed through the screen.
 The monitor had become like a window, its surface parting like mere curtains he lightly brushed aside to make his entrance.
-His grin stretched unnaturally wide as his smoldering, sunken eyes stared directly at me, feeling as though he were staring through me.
+His grin stretched unnaturally wide, those sunken eyes piercing through me, as if staring into my very soul.

 “No… no, no, no!”
 I stuttered, scrambling backward as my chair tipped onto two legs after getting snagged on the worn-out carpet under me.
 It was useless, I couldn’t escape.
 His elongated arm stretched out from the screen, and I could see his cold, gray, bony fingers emerging from the sleeve of his tattered peacoat.
 His hand latching onto the side of my head, trapping me in his grasp.